corda/corda/docs/source/api-flows.rst

 Subflows
 --------

 Subflows are pieces of reusable flows that may be run by calling ``FlowLogic.subFlow``.
+There are two broad categories of subflows, inlined and initiating ones.
+The main difference lies in the counter-flow's starting method, initiating ones initiate counter-flows automatically, while inlined ones expect some parent counter-flow to run the inlined counter-part.

 Inlined subflows
 ^^^^^^^^^^^^^^^^

 Inlined subflows inherit their calling flow's type when initiating a new session with a counterparty.
-For example say we have flow A calling an inlined subflow B, which in turn initiates a session with a party.
-The FlowLogic type used to determine which counterflow should be kicked off will be A, not B. Note that this means that the other side of this session must therefore be called explicitly in the kicked off flow as well.
+For example, say we have flow A calling an inlined subflow B, which in turn initiates a session with a party.
+The FlowLogic type used to determine which counter-flow should be kicked off will be A, not B. Note that this means that the other side of this inlined flow must therefore be implemented explicitly in the kicked off flow as well.
+This may be done by calling a matching inlined counter-flow, or by implementing the other side explicitly in the kicked off parent flow.

 An example of such a flow is ``CollectSignaturesFlow``.
 It has a counter-flow ``SignTransactionFlow`` that isn't annotated with ``InitiatedBy``.
-This is because both of these flows are inlined, the kick-off relationship will be defined by the parent flows calling ``CollectSignaturesFlow`` and ``SignTransactionFlow``.
+This is because both of these flows are inlined; the kick-off relationship will be defined by the parent flows calling ``CollectSignaturesFlow`` and ``SignTransactionFlow``.

 In the code inlined subflows appear as regular ``FlowLogic`` instances, `without` either of the ``@InitiatingFlow`` or ``@InitiatedBy`` annotation.

-.. note:: Inlined flows aren't versioned, they inherit their parent flow's version.
+.. note:: Inlined flows aren't versioned; they inherit their parent flow's version.

 Initiating subflows
 ^^^^^^^^^^^^^^^^^^^